zyborg/Zyborg.AWS.Lambda.Kerberos/README.md

 ## Configuring the `KerberosOptions`

-Initializing the Kerberos Manager requires an of the `KerberosOptions` class which defines the configuration details of the Kerberos environment.
+Initializing the Kerberos Manager requires an instance of the `KerberosOptions` class which defines the configuration details of the Kerberos environment.
 Here are the options that can be configured.

 ### `Realm`